AdobeDocs/ff-services-docs/src/pages/guides/tutorials/create-product-images-with-ff.md

 2. Get Access Token and Connect to Dropbox:
     - Obtain access token for Firefly Services.
     - Connect to Dropbox using credentials.
 3. Remove Background from Product Images: For each product image, remove the background.
 4. Generate Images Based on Prompts: For each prompt, generate an image.
 5. Expand Images to Desired Sizes: For each prompt-generated image, expand to the desired sizes.
-6. Use Photoshop API and PSD Template:
+6. Use Photoshop API and PSD(Photoshop Document) template:
     -   For each language and product shot:
         - Input resized images from step 5.
         - Input product without background from step 3.
         - Input text from prompts in the desired language from step 1.

-## Initialization and defining Step
+## Step 1: Importing the dependencies

-Our script begins by importing the required dependencies and reading in our credentials from the local environment:
+Our script begins by importing the required dependencies and reading in our credentials from the local environment.

 ```python
 import os